billythekid/batchsizer/readme.md

 # BatchSizer
-This project takes up to 20 images and resizes them for the user based on criteria set by them.
+This project takes images and resizes them for the user based on criteria set by them.